-Even if you are a person this policy applies to (see Section 2), this policy will not apply to any disclosure you make that does not qualify for protection under the Corporations Act.
+Even if you are a person this Policy applies to (see Section 2), this Policy will not apply to any disclosure you make that does not qualify for protection under the Corporations Act.
 We encourage you to raise such issues with a member of the People and Culture Team.
-These matters may be covered by the Blackmores Group Grievance Handling Policy.
+These matters may be covered by other policies such as the Blackmores Group Grievance Handling Policy.

-Disclosures that cannot be made under this policy include personal work-related grievances.
-A personal work-related grievance is one that relates to your current or former employment and has, or tends to have, implications for you personally but does not relate to Reportable Conduct (see Section 3.3) or have any other significant implications for Blackmores.
+Disclosures that cannot be made under this Policy include personal work-related grievances.
+A personal work- related grievance is one that relates to your current or former employment and has, or tends to have, implications for you personally but does not relate to Reportable Conduct (see Section 3.3) or have any other significant implications for Blackmores.